tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 Let's go!

-## how micrograd does neural networks
+## How micrograd does neural networks

 First, a bit about multi-layer perceptrons.
 MLPs are densely connected neural networks where input flows in one direction through the network.
 As it exists